conjurdemos/patient-private-escrow/README.md

-Patient Private Attributes Escrow
+Patient Private Attributes
 ======================

 ## Overview

-A user registration system can create and login patients.

-A key escrow Environment is created and associated with each new user.
-The Environment contains private attributes : EMR ID and Security Question (and answer).
+This demo is a user registration web service to create and login patients.
+Each patient has a typical login and password, plus extended set of sensitive *attributes*, such us an Electronic Medical Record (EMR) Id, and a security question and answer.

+The user registration service creates a ConjurEnvironment (key escrow) for each new patient, which contains the  private attributes.
 These private attributes are readable, but not writeable, by the user.
 They are also readable by a support team, who may provide patient assistance with login.